WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 For efficiency, use a PC or Laptop

-Additionally you can use tools like VSCode, XCode, Notepad++, Notepad and TextEdit.
+Additionally you can use tools like VSCode, XCode, Notepad++, Notepad and TextEdit

-I myself just use XCode and TextEdit.
+I myself use XCode and TextEdit

 ## What You **Cannot** Do
 - Do not remove or alter `#`, `##`, or `###`
-- Do not remove `(accent://)` or the `[ ]` in titles.
+- Do not remove `(accent://)` or the `[ ]` in titles
 - Do not remove "`"
 - Do not change the meaning of any text
 - Do not remove spacing between steps and lines of text